-Strange Attractions is Peter Friedman's New York and Paris-based company.
+Strange Attractions is Peter Friedman's Paris-based company.
 We produce non-fiction films on diverse subjects including: portraits of extraordinary people, gay and aids-related issues, contemporary biology, and subjective essays on matters such as humanity's relationship to nature, to mortality, and to existential questions.
 Our films have won many top awards, including the Sundance Film Festival Grand Jury Prize, the Los Angeles Film Critics' Award, a Peabody Award, an Academy Award nomination, The Prix Europa in Berlin, and The Prix Italia in Rome, among others.
 The films have been shown extensively worldwide in cinemas, at film festivals, on television, in schools and museums, and on streaming sites.

 Partners and supporters